FallenCrystal/FallenCrystal/README.md

 ### Do you know?

 - If you don't know how to come up with a good name for your project.
-I'll tell you about a flower that I like.
+I'll tell you a flower name that I like.
 Seriously.
 I don't like the words "Ultimate" or "Epic" to appear in the name of a project.
 - I write code to pass the time when I don't want to play for a while.
-- I drink black coffee just one way to like it.
-I never go to coffee just to stay awake.
+- I drink black coffee, but I never go to coffee just to stay awake.